fltk-rs/fltk-rs/README.md

     some_button.set_frame(FrameType::RoundUpBox);
     some_button.set_font(Font::TimesItalic);
 ```
 For default application colors, fltk-rs provides `app::background()`, `app::background2()` and `app::foreground()`.
-You can also specify the default application selection/inactive colors, font, label size, frame type, scrollbar size, menu linespacing.
+You can also specify the default application selection/inactive colors, font, label size, frame type, scrollbar size, menu line-spacing.
 Additionally the [fltk-theme](https://crates.io/crates/fltk-theme) crate offers some other predefined color maps (dark theme, tan etc) and widget themes which can be loaded into your application.

 ## Dependencies

-Rust (version > 1.45), CMake (version > 3.11), Git and a C++11 compiler need to be installed and in your PATH for a crossplatform build from source.
+Rust (version > 1.45), CMake (version > 3.11), Git and a C++11 compiler need to be installed and in your PATH for a cross-platform build from source.
 [Ninja](https://github.com/ninja-build/ninja) is recommended, but not required, and will be used if found.
 This crate also offers a bundled form of fltk on selected x86_64 platforms (Windows (msvc and gnu), MacOS, Linux), this can be enabled using the fltk-bundled feature flag as mentioned in the usage section (this requires curl and tar to download and unpack the bundled libraries).

 - Windows: No external dependencies.
 - MacOS: No external dependencies.